Ogunquit is a picturesque little village nestled on the coast of Southern Maine

 And as one walks along Marginal Way - a gift from Josiah Chase to the village - and watches the ocean's beauty, one is captured by the scent of the sea and the beauty of Ogunquit.
 Or perhaps it is the sound of laughter coming from the three-mile plus stretch of beach, where families for generations have played in tidal pools and couples have meandered hand in hand in the tide.

 Proud of our history - from ocean to architecture to arts - Ogunquit village dedicates many resources to preserving its culture and beauty.
+It makes Ogunquit Village a great family vacation spot -Check out the Top Things to Do with Kids.
 Such a commitment has attracted famous faces, from artist Charles Woodbury in the early 1900's to writers F.Scott Fitzgerald and Earnest Hemingway to today's stars of television and film.
 All have come -and continue to enjoy - the quaint Oceanside village of Ogunquit.
 We hope you enjoy your visit and the memories made by the sea.

 For additional information on the history of Ogunquit Maine and Ogunquit village, please visit the Captain James Winn House, home of the Ogunquit Heritage Museum, at 86 Obeds Lane or call 1-207-646-0296.